Authentic textile scans with natural fibers, depth, and character. Designed for believable fashion, interiors, and product renders.

-Whether you're rendering fashion, furniture, or abstract scenes, these fabric materials will save you hours of texturing!
-Each material is based on real-world fabric scans, capturing the subtle imperfections and details that bring your 3D models to life.
+Whether you're rendering product shots, or abstract scenes, our materials will save you hours of texturing!
+Each material is built from real-world scans, capturing subtle imperfections, and details that give your 3D work a natural, believable look.
 Spend less time creating textures from scratch and more time bringing your creative vision to reality!

 The materials are also provided as standard PBR texture sets.
 Use them on any renderer that supports PBR workflows.
 No proprietary formats, just pure flexibility.